Everything You Wanted To Know About Natural Emulsifiers

 Learn why beeswax is not an emulsifier.

-If you follow online blogs or courses taught by online DIYers, then you might have learned how to use the ‘heat and hold’ method.
+Heat-and-hold myth – if you follow online blogs or courses taught by online DIYers, then you might have learned how to use the ‘heat-and-hold’ method.
 This method is a myth and we recommend that you ignore everything you’ve read about it.

 Learn why you should reject the ‘Heat and Hold’ myth.

-The Hydrophilic-Lipophilic balance of a surfactant expresses the balance between the hydrophilic (water-loving) and the lipophilic (oil-loving) parts of an amphiphilic molecule (a molecule that has both lipophilic and hydrophilic parts).
+HLB or the hydrophilic-lipophilic balance – the HLB of a surfactant expresses the balance between the hydrophilic (water-loving) and the lipophilic (oil-loving) parts of an amphiphilic molecule (a molecule that has both lipophilic and hydrophilic parts).

 Anyone who encourages you to calculate the HLB of your emulsifiers will be mainly used to working with synthetic emulsifiers and won’t necessarily understand the nuances of organic cosmetic formulating.